isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-inst-rpt/t-en-acc-ins-svr.md

 ---
 description: To connect to a data workbench server, Report Server must have permission to access that server.
-seo-description: To connect to a data workbench server, Report Server must have permission to access that server.
-seo-title: Enabling Access to the Data Workbench Server
 solution: Analytics
 title: Enabling Access to the Data Workbench Server
 topic: Data workbench